 Wherever I go I take them just in case, they can connect to any device by bluetooth or you can use a cable to make them ‘normal’ headphones.
 The Bose QC35s are quite expensive but definitely worth it.
 There are so many noise cancelling headphones out there so do some research and pick the ones right for you.
 They’ll get you through those long haul flights so you only hear who you want to hear!

 This one is essential for me.
 I love to get some photos wherever I travel but I have great difficulty finding the right camera for me.
 Wherever I am I always have my mobile phone with me so that’s become my go to camera.
-The iPhone X is excellent and much better than some other travel cameras that are recommended.
+The latest iPhone is excellent and much better than some other travel cameras that are recommended.
 I get some fantastic photos and I can easily edit them on the device too so they’re ready to post.

 Having said that, there are other great options for travel cameras.
 You can go for a point and click camera, a mirrorless camera or even a DSLR.
 The options are endless so, again, do some research to find out what suits you the most.
 It depends what kind of traveller you are what space (and money) you have available to play with.